Provision in Accounting (IAS 37): Examples & Journal Entries

 Balance Sheet Impact

-What is a Provision in Accounting?
+What is Provision in Accounting?

 In accounting, a provision is a recognised liability of uncertain timing or amount.
 It represents an amount set aside out of profits to cover an anticipated future expense or loss, even when the exact amount or timing is not precisely known at the time of recording.